Little Marais Inn: A Beacon of Charm and Elegance

 Originally built as a rustic log store, the Little Marais Store was a popular stop for basic provisions.
 It was transformed twice after that.
 First into a grocery store and gas station with small rooms for travelers looking for a good night’s sleep, and later the rustic log exterior was covered with lovely white clapboard that completely transformed the overall mood of the place.
 Inside, an elegant dining room was added and the guest rooms were reimagined so they all had a refined style and a spectacular view of the lake.
 It was renamed the Little Marais Lodge and Store.

 The white clapboard building with its charming green shutters soon became a popular destination for couples on their honeymoon.
-The refined structure stood out among the rustic accommodations that populated the North Shore at that time.
+The sophisticated structure stood out among the rustic accommodations that populated the North Shore at that time.
 Inside, antique lamps cast a warm glow in each room and historic maps hung on the walls.
-An abundance of windows, white paneled walls, and cool lake breezes gave the lodge a light, airy feel.
+An abundance of windows, white paneled walls, beamed ceilings, and cool lake breezes gave the lodge a light, airy feel.
 The gabled roof added gentle sophistication of the exterior.

 Many tourists would make the trip from Duluth just to dine in the lodge’s Colonial Dining Room.
 Elegant meals were served on crisp linens and tables were decorated with fragrant flowers from the lodge’s garden.
 Each meal was served with the finest silverware on Haviland china.
 It was a grand experience not soon forgotten by those who enjoyed the hospitality.

 The Little Marais Lodge, colloquially known as the Little Marais Inn, and the Colonial Dining Room closed its doors in 1973.